k21971/EvilHack/doc/evilhack-changelog.md

   causing the bag to explode'
 - Fix: filename in evilhack-cpp.yml, change checkout from v3 to v4
 - Switch status from beta to released
+- Fix: crashes when naming wielded objects in some circumstances